Budget-balanced and strategy-proof auctions for multi-passenger ridesharing: Computational Experiments

-The instance sets of 10 and 25 passengers were run with $\sigma = 3$ and $\sigma = 5$ so we can measure the effect of different standard deviation values for the half-gaussian distribution of bids.
+The instance sets of 10 and 25 passengers were run with $\sigma = 3$ and ${\sigma = 5}$, so we can measure the effect of different standard deviation values for the half-gaussian distribution of bids.
 We see that for both instances sizes for all auctions, the instance set with $\sigma = 5$ achieved a better or equal value of profit and welfare, so all auctions were able to take advantage of the higher bids.

-We can also observe the results of the different cost functions.
+We can also observe the results of the different reserve price functions.
 It is important to note that the non-budget-balanced auctions VCG and WMS-Zero did incur a loss in some instances, so the budget-balanced property has practical consequences.
-Looking at the profit, it is interesting to notice that in the~10~passenger instances the direct cost performed worse than the zero cost.
-In instances with more passengers, these two cost types had similar performance.
-In these experiments, the upper bound cost always had a higher mean profit than the other two cost functions, by setting a higher fixed cost it was able to charge higher prices from the passengers with higher bids.
-We also noticed that a higher cost function had as a consequence a lower mean runtime, with the zero cost being the slowest and the upper bound the fastest, this can be explained by higher costs filtering out more passengers whose bid is lower than their cost.
+Looking at the profit, it is interesting to notice that in the~10~passenger instances the direct cost except for $\mathrm{VCG}_r$ performed worse than the zero cost.
+In instances with more passengers, these two reserve price types had similar performance.
+In these experiments, the upper bound cost always had a higher mean profit than the other two reserve price functions, by setting a higher fixed reserve price it was able to charge higher prices from the passengers with higher bids.
+We also noticed that in general, a higher reserve price function had as a consequence a lower mean runtime, with the zero cost being the slowest and the upper bound the fastest, this can be explained by higher reserve prices filtering out more passengers whose bid is lower than their reserve price.